reilandeubank/reilandeubank/README.md

 I am a Computer Science student at the University of Alabama, currently loving everything Go.

+Working as a Software Developer for [Student Seats](https://studentseats.com/), a platform for students to buy, sell, and trade tickets without the fear of fraud

 Co-Developer behind [LessieSmart](https://lessiesmart.com), an AI tool for teachers.

 <!--